‘Home Job Resource Center’ is actually the alternative name of another product that we have reviewed in the past – Unique Income Source.

 This is just one point that I raise in my ‘How to spot and avoid scams‘ page, and it’s worth a read if you want to know how to be safe when searching for online work.

-All in all I find the UIS/HJRC website to be more than confusing.
+All in all I find the UIS/HJRC website to be confusing.
 Links on the homepage go to a variety of opportunities, but they all mostly link to the same sales page.

 Further confusion is also noticeable with the pricing.
-Costs for the membership vary from $24 to $29 depending on which page you visit, and this will no doubt lead to further head-scratching for the visitor.
+Costs for the membership vary from $24 to $29 depending on which page you visit, and this is something that I think will lead to even more head-scratching for the visitor.

 As for the opportunities themselves, this is the biggest area of concern.

-Having received many complaints about UIS/HJRC, the most common issue raised is the quality of work on offer.
+Having received a number of complaints about UIS/HJRC, the most common issue raised is the quality of work on offer.

-Other complaints mostly refer to not being able to login once payment has been made, and customer support is non-existent for those who have paid.
+Other complaints mostly refer to not being able to login once payment has been made, and not being able to reach customer support.

 The first point I want to make you aware of is taken from the UIS/HJRC disclaimer page.
 I’ve highlighted the important part in yellow: